 Customers can purchase a portion of a solar garden and own that portion of the total array, or they can lease power from the solar system and, in a sense, replace their monthly utility payments with monthly community solar payments that are generally priced higher Bass.
-You can find community solar projects in your city or state or your solar shop in Middle East.
+You can find community solar projects in your city or state or your solar inverter suppliers in dubai.

 Large scale solar farms

 A large-scale solar farm (often referred to simply as a solar power plant) is a large solar farm consisting of many solar panels and owned by a utility that sends electricity to the grid.
 Depending on the geographic location of the facility, the power produced on these farms is either sold to wholesale utility buyers through a power purchase agreement (PPA) or is directly owned by an electric utility company.

 Regardless of the exact structure, the original customer for solar power is a utility, which then distributes the generated electricity to grid-connected residential, commercial, and industrial customers.
 Solar farms don’t automatically save you money.
 You need to financially manage your farm and know how to make solar farm profitable.